position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 ---

 Following the identification and definition of the quality attributes, a _**microservice architecture**_ was chosen.
-This is characterized by the decomposition of the system into a set of independent, and loosely coupled services, each of which is responsible for a specific business domain or functionality.
+This is characterized by the decomposition of the system into a set of independent and loosely coupled services, each of which is responsible for a specific business domain or functionality.
-Indeed, the use of this architectural style enables the continuous delivery and deployment of large, complex applications, the ability to scale horizontally with ease, the possibility to use different technologies and programming languages for each service and an increase in the overall system's maintainability.
+Indeed, the use of this architectural style enables the continuous delivery and deployment of large, complex applications, the ability to scale horizontally with ease, the possibility to use different technologies and programming languages for each service and an increase in the overall system maintainability.
 Moreover it allows to isolate failures and to improve the fault tolerance of the system, hence gaining in reliability.

 ## Microservices Decomposition